grafana/explore-logs/docs/sources/troubleshooting/_index.md

 This page address common issues when getting started and using Explore Logs.

+## Ensure Loki is properly configured

+To use Explore Logs, you need to have Loki properly configured.
+You can find full instructions on how to do this when [installing Explore Logs]({{< relref "../access" >}}).

 ## There are no services

 If everything is presented as an `unknown_service` when you access Explore Logs, you can try the following fixes: